ihavethatonvinyl/blog/content/liner-notes/theres-a-new-wave-coming.md

 ![](/images/upload/img_5715.jpg)

-*Liner Notes is where I go through my collection one random album at a time and write about what each one means to me.
-Today, I have an essay about new wave music; so much of my collection falls into this genre.
-This is about my memories of these records - Michele*

 It’s been said the music you listen to in high school is the music that stays your favorite forever, but I’m here as proof that this is not necessarily true.
 I graduated high school in 1980 and spent the next three years cultivating an entirely new personality based around the music I was listening to.